dekarrin/ictiobus/docs/fishi-usage.md

     %symbol {INT-SUM}
     -> int + int:      {^}.value = add( int$0.$text, int$1.$text)

-The occurance must be explicitly given if the name of the terminal itself contains a dollar so that the non-terminal name is correctly parsed:
+The occurence must be explicitly given if the name of the terminal itself contains a dollar so that the non-terminal name is correctly parsed:

     -> $int$  : {^}.value = add( $int$$0.$text)

-Besides occurances of specific terminals and non-terminals, an AttrRef may refer to *any* terminal or non-terminal by using `{.}` or `{&}` respectively. `{.}` and `{&}` alone specify the first non-terminal or terminal:
+Besides occurences of specific terminals and non-terminals, an AttrRef may refer to *any* terminal or non-terminal by using `{.}` or `{&}` respectively. `{.}` and `{&}` alone specify the first non-terminal or terminal: